sendgrid/docs/source/User_Guide/Settings/dedicated_ip_addresses.md

 Under "Additional Options" you will find the following options:

   * *Use automated IP warmup:* when checked, SendGrid will gradually increase the amount of email sent over this IP.
 Note: It is best practice to [warm an IP address]({{root_url}}/Classroom/Deliver/Delivery_Introduction/warming_up_ips.html) over time before sending fully over that IP address.
-When using automated warm up, you must have at least one other warm IP that can handle the overflow traffic from the IP in warmup.
+When using automated warmup, you must have at least one other warm IP that can handle the overflow traffic from the IP in warmup.
   * *Allow my parent account to send mail using these IP addresses:* check this if you want your parent account to be able to send over this IP.
 If you are assigning this IP to a subuser and only want that subuser to have permission to send on this IP, leave this box unchecked.
   * *Allow my subusers to send mail using these IP addresses:* check this to select which subusers can send on this IP address